usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-accessible MDE, but nondisabled patients do not need to travel to other locations to receive care, or a requirement that patients incur additional costs to use accessible MDE, could violate § 35.210 or § 35.212 or more generalized nondiscrimination requirements in the existing title II regulation.
-293
+accessible MDE, but nondisabled patients do not need to travel to other locations to receive care, or a requirement that patients incur additional costs to use accessible MDE, could violate § 35.210 or § 35.212 or more generalized nondiscrimination requirements in the existing title II regulation. {% fn 297 %}

 Many commenters also raised concerns about the burdens that the approach to dispersion in § 35.211(b)(3) may impose on public entities.
 Some commenters stated